Rubberazer/Jetclocks/README.md

 - Make sure that everything is OK, if you corrupt your device tree and your backup label in extlinux.conf is not correct you will be in trouble.

-- Reboot, after reboot you can check wheter the overaly has been applied:
+- Reboot, after reboot you can check wheter the overlay has been applied:

     ```
     ls /proc/device-tree/jetclocks/